NautilusTrader

 RPC endpoints

-RPC_HTTP_URL (or --rpc-url) must point at an EVM JSON-RPC endpoint for the target chain.
-It is required, not optional: the data client resolves it at construction, and a first-time pool sync reads on-chain state through it.
-The HyperSync endpoint is derived per chain (https://{chain_id}.hypersync.xyz) and needs no separate URL.
+RPC_HTTP_URL or --rpc-url must point at an EVM JSON-RPC endpoint for the target chain.
+The data client resolves it at construction, and first-time pool syncs read on-chain state through it.
+The HyperSync endpoint is derived from the chain ID (https://{chain_id}.hypersync.xyz).

 Verified free public HTTP endpoints (June 2026, no API key):